 Right-wing group Hindu Sena on Wednesday celebrated Republican presidential candidate Donald Trump's lead in the United States polls, ANI reported.
 As of 12.08 pm, Trump held 264 electoral votes against his Democrat rival Hillary Clinton's 215, according to AP.

-On November 4, the group had hosted an event at New Delhi's Jantar Mantar to celebrate Trump's "victory" days before the election.
+On November 4, the group had hosted an event at Delhi's Jantar Mantar to celebrate Trump's "victory" days before the election.
 Members of the group praised the controversial candidate and supported his proposal to restrict the entry of Muslim immigrants into the country.
 During the premature celebrations, the Hindu Sena's leader, Vishnu Gupta, said, "Trump's victory is confirmed early, due to his thoughts against Islamic terrorism and love for India and Hindus."
 The members waved posters that said, "India Loves Trump" and "Trump Our Only Hope".

 On June 14, the Hindu Sena had celebrated Trump's birthday with a religious ceremony.
 The group has consistently supported Trump through various events over the past few months. (picture above).